galaxeeranger/MYSQL/Installation.md

 $ C:\Users\mysql\bin>exit               # exit the 1st command promt/cmd
 ______________________________________________________________________________________

-Note: How to start our mysql server read the README file
+Note: How to start our mysql server read the README.md file

 Thank You